glalliss/CS4460-lalliss-gavin-assn3/README.md

 fix login authentication/encryption

-adding employees needs to rerender

 make sure to check access rights before any operations aka check every access

-log file for all operations

-rerender on all pages
+rerender on all pages main menu and after user list pages after editing

 update README with instructions to run code

 report.pdf and link to video

 ## How to Run Program
+* Install the bcrypt library if you don't already have it installed
-* Just run the file app.py
+* Run app.py
-* login info
+* username: admin
-* etc.
+* password: b@dp@55wOrd
+* new accounts need only type in the correct username to reset with new password